-Are you looking for a residential electrician in Dallas or Fort Worth?
+Are you looking for a residential electrician in Dallas, Plano, Garland or surrounding areas?

 Need help with breaker boxes or meter bases?

 Interested in surge protection, lighting or even remodeling projects?

 No electrical job is too big or small for a Caddell Electrician.